Higher Education Academic Credit Transfer Procedure

 4. Credit is available towards a Federation University award regardless of the location at which the course is taught.

-5. When considering overseas qualifications, the awarding of credit must be guided by the Course Coordinator in the relevant School, who may consult with International Office credits for advice.
+5. When considering overseas qualifications, the awarding of credit must be guided by the Course Coordinator in the relevant Institute, who may consult with the International CreditsOfficer within the Admissions and Scholarships team credits for advice.
 Credit will be granted at the appropriate AQF level.

 1. Timely